PJaros/menu_pdf/readme.md

 ## Current state

 This project is still work in progress.
 And important features are still missing.
-Currently it shows a egui window with a calendar selector and several multiline editors.
+Currently, it shows a egui window with a calendar selector and several multiline editors.
 Data is loaded from the demo_menu-ini file.

-Todo:
- - Reading and writing to INI files is tested.
-But currently only a demo-file read is implemented.
- - There is a typst prototype ready to be included.
-Typst will need to added to this project with typst-as-lib or typst will need to ship with a compiled typst.
+# Dependencies
+ - Uses https://github.com/typst/typst to design and create the PDF
+ - Uses https://github.com/Relacibo/typst-as-lib to integrate Typst into this application
+ - Uses https://github.com/Byron/open-rs to open the generated PDF

+# Todo
+ - Transfer data to typst document